Where am I?

 So, is it a Jesus thing?
 Yes, it’s a Jesus thing.
 All Faiths and denominations are welcome and encouraged to join us and explore our relationship with God, Christian or not.
 Metanoia is presented from a Christian perspective.

 Where is this thing happening?
-It’s in Dittmer, MO at Sojourn, a Christian Retreat.
+The first night will take place on campus.
+Saturday and Sunday it's in Dittmer, MO at Sojourn, a Christian Retreat.
 It’s about 45 minutes away.
 No, you can’t drive yourself, we’ve got a bus, and you need to be on it.

 When exactly will we be leaving campus and returning?
-The retreat begins at t 5:00 pm on Friday, Feb.
-21 and ends at approximately 3:30 on Sunday, Feb.
-23.
+The retreat begins at 5:00 pm on Friday, Oct.
+5 and ends at approximately 3:30 on Sunday, Oct.
+7.

 Who’s involved with this thing?
-Lots of great students--including Morgan Fisher, Vicky Smith, Sarah Conry, Olivia Butler, Tyler Fernandez, DeMarcus Davis, Claire Gunn, Lara Parker, Josie Zeugin, and Rachel Shedd--are putting this together for you!
+Lots of great students--including Vicky Smith, DeMarcus Davis, Claire Gunn, Rachel Shedd, Amy Koncar, Sarah Blasko, Alef Riberio, Yara Araujo, John Fletcher, Sarah Rose, and Angel Galdos--are putting this together for you!